renatus777rr/scratch-backend-api/README.md

 # Scratch API Backend
-backend for frontend scratch-www this is scratch api i made for scratch-www
+this is scratch api i made for scratch-www. better use readmepls.txt instead of this mess.
 requirements:
 node.js 18.17.1 (idk about older and newer) postgresql 13 on localhost:5432.